Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_SiteSelect.rst

     If DLS does not occur give a start and end day immediately after it.
     Make certain the dummy dates are correct for the hemisphere

-     - for northern hemisphere, use: 180 181
+     - For northern hemisphere, use: 180 181
-     - for southern hemisphere, use:  365 1
+     - For southern hemisphere, use:  365 1

 Example when running  multiple years (in this case 2008 and 2009 in Canada):
     .. list-table::